mrapp-ke/MLRL-Boomer/python/subprojects/testbed/README.md

 - **Single:** In this mode a single experiment is run, involving the steps listed above.
 - **Batch:** In batch mode, multiple independent experiments using varying datasets and parameters can be run in an automated manner.
 By installing the optional package [mlrl-testbed-slurm](https://pypi.org/project/mlrl-testbed-slurm/), the experiments can be run via the [Slurm Workload Manager](https://wikipedia.org/wiki/Slurm_Workload_Manager).
 - **Read:** Read mode allows to read the output data produced by a previous experiment and to print it on the console or write it to different output files.
+It is particularly useful for inspecting results for multiple experiments obtained via batch mode, as results are automatically aggregated across different experiments.
 - **Run:** In this mode, previous experiments can be run again, overriding some of their parameters if desired.

 # mlrl-testbed